cifro-codes/macer/README.md

 Detractors will point out that macer is limited to 125.8 bit strength  due to x25519 usage.
-HOWEVER, an attacker has to first obtain a 252-bit x25519 public-key to crack the 252-bit secret key, AND the public-key cracking method _cannot be parallelized_.
-Brute-force searching 12 words/128-bits can be parallelized, making 18/24 macer words useful in some contexts (thus the option for 18/24 words).
-The situation is analogous to the common usage of x25519+AES-256 instead of x25519+AES-128.
-See [security section](#security) for further analysis.
+HOWEVER, an attacker has to first obtain a 252-bit x25519 public-key to crack the 252-bit secret key.
+Obtaining a x25519 public-key requires a compromised host connected to the Trezor, then getting the user to enter the PIN+passphrase (or else tricking the user to just giving the public-key somehow).
+Getting an unrelated x25519 public-key (via some coin), is not sufficient to run a rho-method attack.

-> Brute-force of x25519 public-keys can be sped up by multi-core CPUs, but the
-> process is 2^252.
-Whereas the 2^125.8 cracking method for x25519 (rho) can
-> only be run in serial.
-Again, see [security section](#security) for details.

 > macer can also output the raw 32-byte binary secret, but users must be
 > careful about the newline character stopping `stdin` reading in some